IBM/aspera-cli/README.md

 - vault
 - ascp

-The default configuration for `config` is read for any plugin invocation, this allows setting global options, such as `--log-level` or `--interactive`.
+The default preset for `config` is read for any plugin invocation, this allows setting global options, such as `--log-level` or `--interactive`.
 When `ascli` starts, it looks for the `default` Option preset and checks the value for `config`.
-If set, it loads the option values for any plugin used.
+If set, it loads the options independently of the plugin used.

 > **Note:** If no global default is set by the user, the tool will use `global_common_defaults` when setting global parameters (e.g. `conf ascp use`)